-Due to the fact that Slate manages other investment portfolios and realty trusts in similar asset classes, there is a risk that conflicts may arise regarding the allocation of tenants amongst the various Slate managed entities.
-Slate may acquire properties for other investment portfolios or realty trusts in the future.
-In such circumstances, there is a risk that conflicts may arise regarding the allocation of properties among the various Slate managed entities.
+Due to the fact that SLAM and its affiliates manage other investment portfolios and realty trusts in similar asset classes, there is a risk that conflicts may arise regarding the allocation of tenants amongst the various SLAM managed entities.
+SLAM or its affiliates may acquire properties for other investment portfolios or realty trusts in the future.
+In such circumstances, there is a risk that conflicts may arise regarding the allocation of properties among the various SLAM managed entities.